wantedskates/Problem_Solving/Favourite/Cheapest String/README.md

 [Problem link at Codeforces](https://codeforces.com/group/MWSDmqGsZm/contest/219856/problem/Y)

-#### There are two solutions: One the Fly solution and Metadata solution
+#### There are two solutions: One the Fly solution and a Metadata solution